top of page

 g) References.
 Please adhere to the instructions provided for citations in the text and the reference.

-ii.
-In reference.
-References should be cited according to APA style and as illustrated below:
+(ii) In reference.
+References should be cited according to the latest APA format (7th Edition) and as illustrated below:

 CHAPTER IN BOOK